rt-comps/rt-comps.github.io/dev/simon/Node/index.md

 It depends on the ***rtlib*** module so every file must contain an attempt to load the function before continuing *Notes:*
  - All aspects of `options` are optional (including `options` itself) and can be excluded.
- - If a component has no dependencies and is always a dependent of another component then it can be assumed that ***rtlib*** is loaded and initialisation can be achieved with
+ - If a component has no dependancies and is always a dependent of another component then it can be assumed that ***rtlib*** is loaded and initialisation can be achieved with
 ```js
 rtlib.init(import.meta.url)
 ```